RahulBRB/ID-Card-Generator/README.md

 **Contributions:**
 Contributions and improvements to the project are welcome.
 Please follow the standard GitHub Fork and Pull Request workflow for making contributions.
+Every merge in this small project will count towards Hacktoberfest progress 👍

 **License:**
 This project is open-source and available under the MIT License.